5 min read

 9. Transactional Emails

 A transactional email is a message that is automatically sent after a purchase is made.
-It may seem like a standard message that has no value other than proof of purchase, but it is also the perfect beginning to a drip campaign.
+It may seem like a standard message that has no value other than proof of purchase, but it is also the perfect beginning to launch automated drip marketing campaigns.
 You know have the user info of a happy customer who just made a purchase.
 Set up automated emails that keep in touch with the same person over a period of time.
 Offers for more purchases of the same kind, showcase new products or even add a personal touch by sending email birthday cards.
-Whatever information you have, see how you can use it in an automated drip marketing campaign to engage the person and build a great loyalty.
+Whatever information you have, see how you can use it in automated drip marketing campaigns to engage the person and build a great loyalty.

 Great for: Retail stores, sports teams, movie chains, ticket providers, grocery stores and universities.